uwgraphics/VisSnacks/content/tutorials/4-critique/index.md

 3. Connect to intents (if you were trying to X then Y)
 4. Consider choices (what choice was made? how could the decision have been informed? (principles!))
 5. Do not prescribe

+## An initial example...

+I wanted an initial example to show what can go wrong in a critique.
+This is easiest if it's something bad (so it's easy to find things to talk about).
+And since the critique errors often are painful for the designer/creator, I wanted someone easy to pick on...
+So I asked Microsoft Co-Pilot (ChatGPT/Dall-E) to make something...

+{{<rimage src="CoPilot-BarChart-Colorful3.png" caption="An intentionally bad chart made by CoPilot." >}}

+Yuck.
+That is so terrible that I am not sure I can critique it.

+Notice how unhelpful that last line was.
+You aren't going to learn much from me saying it.
+In class I say "try to say something more constructive than yuck."

+Let me try again...

+If the goal is to create an image we can use for learning about critique, a chart with too many things go on might be too distracting.
+Consider simpler examples that will be easier to identify specific features.

+OK...
+Here's another image from a slightly tuned prompt...

+{{<rimage src="CoPilot-BarChart-Colorful3.png" caption="An intentionally bad chart made by CoPilot." >}}

 ### 1. Know the Purpose - establish the goals and context